Modern Combat: Sandstorm: Weapons

 There are a variety of weapons in Modern Combat: Sandstorm.
 They range from two assault rifles (one with a higher rate of fire and movement speed, but lacking power and accuracy in comparison to the other) to an SMG, a shotgun, a sniper rifle, and an RPG.
 These weapons can be found stored in crates, often inside a side building along the path indicated by the missions.

 Weapons include an M16A3, an MP5A2, an M870, an AK-47, an M24 SWS, an M249 and an RPG-7.

 High-definition version

-A high-definition (HD) version of the game was released on April 1, 2010 for the iPad only.
+A high-definition (HD) version of the game was released on March 31, 2010 for the iPad only.
 It features updated controls and graphics to make use of the iPad's larger screen.

 Reception

-Upon its release, Sandstorm received extremely positive reviews.
-The iOS version holds an aggregate score of 83% on GameRankings, based on seven reviews.
+Upon its release, the iPhone version received favorable reviews according to the review aggregation website GameRankings.